-38. Name of a Public Company
+34. Name of a Public Company

-A Public Company shall exist under a name approved by the Registrar which shall be immediately followed by the words "public limited company" or its abbreviation "PLC" or "plc", which shall be inserted wherever the Company's name appears.
+A Public Company shall exist under a name approved by the Registrar which shall be immediately followed by the words "Public Limited Company" or its abbreviation "PLC", which shall be inserted wherever the Company's name appears.
 A Company which fails to comply with this requirement is liable to a fine, as set out in Schedule 2.

-CHAPTER 2 -ALTERATION OF COMPANY TYPE
+CHAPTER 2 - ALTERATION OF COMPANY TYPE

-39. Re-registration of a Public Company as a Private Company
+35. Re-registration of a Public Company as a Private Company

-- (1) A Public Company may, subject to 39(2) and (3), be re-registered as a Private Company if: - (a) it has no more than fifty (50) Shareholders;
+(1) A Public Company may, subject to Articles 35(2) and (3), be re-registered as a Private Company if:

-- (b) a Special Resolution that it should be so re-registered is passed; and - (c) either: - (i) no application has been made under Article 39(2); or - (ii) such an application has been made and an order has been made by the Court confirming the Special Resolution; and - (d) an application for re-registration is delivered to the Registrar which includes: - (i) a statement of the Company's proposed name upon re-registration; - (ii) a copy of the Special Resolution that the Company be re-registered as a Private Company; - (iii) a copy of the Articles of Association as proposed to be amended; and - (iv) a written legal opinion from the Company's external legal adviser stating that the proposed amendments to the Articles of Association comply with the requirements of this Law, and any other applicable DIFC laws - (2) In the case of a Public Company, the holders of not less in the aggregate than five percent (5%) of the nominal value of the Shares, or not fewer than ten (10) Shareholders of that company, who have not voted in favour of the resolution to convert to a Private Company, may apply to the Court within twenty eight (28) days of the Special Resolution to have that resolution set aside by the Court.
-Upon such an application being made, the Court may; - (a) dismiss it, if no grounds are found that the rights of persons making the application are adversely affected; or - (b) confirm the Special Resolution; or - (c) impose conditions that need to be met before the Company can be registered as a Private Company. - Where an application is made to the Court under Article 39(2), the Registrar shall not re-register the Public Company as a Private Company, except on the grounds specified in Article 39(1)(a), (b)or (c). - (4) If the Registrar is satisfied that the Company making the application meets the requirements under this Article to be re-registered as a Private Company, the Registrar shall re-register the Company accordingly.
-The Registrar shall issue a certificate of conversion to meet the circumstances of the case and stating the date on which it is issued. - (5) On issue of the certificate of conversion, the Company becomes a Private Company and the proposed change in the Company's name and Articles of Association, as set out in its application, takes effect.
+- (a) it has no more than fifty (50) Shareholders; - (b) a Special Resolution that it should be so re-registered is passed; and - (c) either: - (i) no application has been made under Article 35(2); or - (ii) such an application has been made and an order has been made by the Court confirming the Special Resolution; and - (d) an application for re-registration is delivered to the Registrar which includes: - (i) a statement of the Company's proposed name upon re-registration; - (ii) a copy of the Special Resolution that the Company be re-registered as a Private Company; - (iii) a copy of the Articles of Association as proposed to be amended; and - (iv) a certification by at least one (1) of the Directors of the Company stating that the proposed amendments to the Articles of Association comply with the requirements of this Law, and any other applicable DIFC laws. - (2) In the case of a Public Company, the holders of not less in the aggregate than five percent (5%) of the nominal value of the Shares, or not fewer than ten (10) Shareholders of that company, who have not voted in favour of the resolution to convert to a Private Company, may apply to the Court within thirty (30) days of the Special Resolution to have that resolution set aside by the Court.
+Upon such an application being made, the Court may; - (a) dismiss it, if no grounds are found that the rights of persons making the application are adversely affected; or - (b) confirm the Special Resolution; or - (c) impose such conditions as it deems necessary before the Company can be re-registered as a Private Company. - (3) Where an application is made to the Court under Article 35(2), the Registrar shall not re-register the Public Company as a Private Company, except on the grounds specified in Article 35(1)(a), (b)or (c). - (4) If the Registrar is satisfied that the Company making the application meets the requirements under this Article to be re-registered as a Private Company (including the satisfaction of any conditions imposed by the Court under Article 35(2)(c)), the Registrar shall re-register the Company accordingly.
+The Registrar shall issue a certificate of conversion to meet the circumstances of the case and stating the date on which it is issued. - On issue of the certificate of conversion, the Company becomes a Private Company and the proposed change in the Company's name and Articles of Association, as set out in its application, takes effect.

-40. Re-registration of a Private Company as a Public Company
+36. Re-registration of a Private Company as a Public Company